• Skip to primary navigation

 What are the undertones of BM Stone Hearth?

-BM Stone Hearth is a warm beige color with warm red / orange and gray undertones.
+Benjamin Moore Stone Hearth is a warm beige with a mix of red, orange, and gray undertones.
 It can show a very slight taupe undertone in cooler lighting situations.

 What's the difference: BM Stone Hearth vs Pashmina?